 Four minutes later at 10:42am PT (1:42pm ET) they responded with: “@johnnyjet 1: On flights within or departing the U.S. mainland, plants are generally allowed through the security checkpoint.
 The airlines regulate the size and number of items each traveler is allowed to bring on the plane.”

 Pretty impressive, right?
-If you’re not on Twitter, don’t fret because you can also ask questions by contacting TSA via FB Messenger, Apple Messages and Text “Travel” to AskTSA (275-872).
+If you’re not on X, formerly Twitter, don’t fret because you can also ask questions by contacting TSA via FB Messenger, Apple Messages and Text “Travel” to AskTSA (275-872).
 The latter is relatively new and I thought it might have been just for the holidays since that’s when they first launched it.
-But guess what?
-The TSA just tweeted this a couple of hours ago:
+But it’s still around and a great way to get an answer to your TSA-related questions quickly.

 So if you ever have a question about airport security and don’t have a little brother who’s a travel expert, then just contact the TSA directly.
 Not only will it probably be quicker but the information will be straight from the horse’s mouth.
 Therefore, if one of their officers isn’t up to speed on the rule, you can calmly and politely ask to speak to a supervisor and show them your correspondence with their head office.